Bochum: History

+Ruhr occupation

+Bochum was occupied by French troops in January 1923 and remained under French military control until midd July 1925.

 The Nazi era and World War II

 On 28 October 1938, 250 Polish or stateless Jews were expelled from Bochum to Poland.
 On 9 November 1938, Kristallnacht, the Bochum synagogue was set on fire and there was rioting against Jewish citizens.
 The first Jews from Bochum were deported to Nazi concentration camps and many Jewish institutions and homes were destroyed.
 Some 500 Jewish citizens are known by name to have been killed in the Holocaust, including 19 who were younger than 16 years old.
 Joseph Klirsfeld was Bochum's rabbi at this time.
 He and his wife fled to Palestine.
 In December 1938, the Jewish elementary school teacher Else Hirsch began organising groups of children and adolescents to be sent to the Netherlands and England, sending ten groups in all.
 Many Jewish children and those from other persecuted groups were taken in by Dutch families and thereby saved from abduction or deportation and death.

 On 15 July 1939, the Gestapo entered the headquarters of the Union of Poles in Germany in Bochum, searched it and interrogated its chief Michał Wesołowski, however, it did not obtain the desired lists of Polish activists, which had been previously hidden by Poles.
 Increased Nazi terror and persecutions of Poles followed, and in response, many Poles from the region came to Bochum for organizational and information meetings.
 During the German invasion of Poland, which started World War II in September 1939, the Nazis carried out mass arrests of local Polish activists, who were then sent to concentration camps.
 Local Polish premises and seats of organizations were looted and expropriated by Nazi Germany.

-During the war, Germany operated a prison in the city with three forced labour subcamps within present-day city limits, an additional detention center, a camp for Romani people in the present-day Wattenscheid district, and three subcamps of the Buchenwald concentration camp.
+During the war, Germany operated a prison in the city with three forced labour subcamps within present-day city limits, an additional detention center, a camp for Romani people in the present-day Wattenscheid district, three subcamps of the Buchenwald concentration camp, and a detachment of the 3rd SS construction brigade.

 A report from July 1943 listed 100 forced labour camps in Bochum.

 Because the Ruhr region was an area of high residential density and a centre for the manufacture of weapons, it was a major target in the war.
 Women with young children, school children and the homeless fled or were evacuated to safer areas, leaving cities largely deserted to the arms industry, coal mines and steel plants and those unable to leave.